 In Putnam County, flooding is an issue because approximately 1/3 of the county and around 20% of the county's population are within the 100-year floodplain (Putnam County CEMP, 2009).
 Parts of the county and parts of every jurisdiction are vulnerable to flooding, especially parts of Palatka, lands adjacent to the St. Johns River and its tributaries, land adjacent to some lakes, and some low lying areas.
 Putnam County Planning and Development Services Department reports that between August 17, 2015 and August 21, 2014 there has been 483 structures permitted in the SFHA area.
 Also, all jurisdictions have some acreage located in the 100-year flood zone.
 Within the county, bank overflowing and pooling are the most common types of flooding due to the number of small lakes and swampy areas along the waterways (Putnam County CEMP, 2009).
-This is important to know since, according to the Putnam County Building and Zoning Department (May 2009), the county has approximately 10,732 homes in the 100-year floodplain (zone X 500), 4,416 mobile homes in the 100-year floodplain, and 255 mobile homes in the 500-year floodplain.
+This is important to know since, according to the Putnam County Building and Zoning Department (May 2009), the county has approximately 10,732 homes in the 100-year floodplain (zones A & AE), 645 homes in the 500-year floodplain (zone X500), 4,416 mobile homes in the 100-year floodplain, and 255 mobile homes in the 500-year floodplain.
 These residences, especially the mobile homes, could potentially feel the impacts of flooding.